-Caravans conveyed spices, perfumes, precious stones, cattle and other goods from the Arabian Peninsula along this route (1Kings 10:2, Ezekiel 27:21).
+Caravans conveyed spices, perfumes, precious stones, cattle and other goods from the Arabian Peninsula along the king's route (1Kings 10:2, Ezekiel 27:21).
 Important minerals such as copper and iron (Deuteronomy 8:9), mined between the Dead Sea and the Gulf of Aqaba, were also transported along this ancient thoroughfare.

 The route's southern terminus at the port city of Ezion-geber allowed goods to be trading throughout the region.
-Solomon utilized the King's Highway and this port, Israel's only access to the Red Sea and beyond, as a means to funnel tremendous wealth into his kingdom (1Kings 9:26 - 28, 10:11, 22, 2Chronicles 8:17).
+Solomon utilized the King's route and used Ezion-geber, Israel's only access to the Red Sea, as a means to funnel tremendous wealth into his kingdom (1Kings 9:26 - 28, 10:11, 22, 2Chronicles 8:17).

 Chedorlaomer was the king of Elam.
 Angered that the rulers of Sodom and Gomorrah rebelled against him, he led a military coalition that plundered and subjugated several peoples along the King's Highway (Genesis 14:1 - 2, 4 - 5).
 His campaign, the first war in the Bible, began with overcoming the giant warriors living in Ashtaroth (Genesis 14:5).
 He then destroyed the Zuzims, Emims and Horites as he journeyed south to El-paran (near Ezion-geber).

 The first Biblical mention of this famous route, by name, takes place toward the end of Moses' life.
 He requests, from Edom's King, that the migrating Israelites be allowed to follow the royal pathway through his land as they journey to claim their inheritance.